crusnac/bioy/README.md

 # Bible In One Year Wordpress Plugin
 BIOY is a simple multi-language Wordpress Plugin that displays a daily reading plan for the current month.

+### Installing the BIOY plugin

+- Download the source code zip file
+- Upload the entire contnets of into your `wp-contents/plugins/` folder on your website.
+- Active the `bioy` plugin

 # Usage

 `[bioy lang='en' translation='esv' col='3' locale='en_US' display_current_month='yes']`